REASONS TO USE POST-TENSIONED CONCRETE

 Overall Structural Cost

 Post-tensioning becomes more economical than plain reinforced concrete slabs for spans greater than 7 metres.
-This is due to the total cost of materials, labour and formwork being reduced.
+This is due to the reduced cost of materials, labour and formwork.

 Reduced Floor to Floor Height

 The slab thicknesses can be reduced when using post-tensioning.
-This results in savings for facade costs, as well as allowing more floors to be constructed within the original building envelope.
+This results in savings for facade costs and allows more floors to be constructed within the original building envelope.